clarisli/clarisli.github.io/_posts/2019-06-12-deep-rl-dqn.markdown

 In Q-learning, the goal is to learn the Q function, **Q(s, a)**.
 Q returns the total rewards for taking the action a at the state s.
 Note that it's the total rewards of a sequence of states and actions: (s0, a0, r0, s1, a1, r1, s2, a2, r2,...), not only the reward received at the current (s0, a0).

 Suppose there's a function **Q\*(s, a)** that returns the total rewards following an optimal policy.
 Then getting the largest rewards becomes an easy task, the agent can simply follow a **greedy policy**, choosing the action that maximizes Q\* at each state.
-But the issue is we don't know the groud truth Q\*.
+However, we don't know the groud truth Q\*.

-But we can approximate Q\* instead.
+We approximate Q\* instead.
 Depends on the complexity, the approximation function for Q\* can be in many forms.
 As simple as a lookup table, or as complex as a deep neural network.
 For video games, we will use a convolutional neural network that takes in images as input and outputs an estimation of Q value for each action.
 The goal of this network is to learn Q\*.

 Neural networks with more than one hidden layers are called a “deep” neural network.
 This is where the names of Deep RL and Deep Q-learning (DQN) come from.